scientific-python/blog.scientific-python.org/content/posts/scientific-python/cookie/introduction/index.md

 - Pretty printed and controllable sorting for families.
 - Supports running from Python, including inside a readme with something like cog.
+- Support for dynamic family descriptions (such as to output build system and licence used).

 The
 [full changelog](https://repo-review.readthedocs.io/en/latest/changelog.html)